jeromewagener/Soutils/README.md

 ```
 Good to know
 --------
-It might help to know that `SoutilsObservable` are wrapped Java threads to which one or more `SoutilsObserver` can register.
+It might help to know that classes implementing `SoutilsObservable` are wrapped Java threads to which one or more `SoutilsObservers` can register.
-For example: The `BeaconReceiver` is a `SoutilsObservable` which wraps a thread that continously listens for incomming beacons (UDP messages).
-Every registered `SoutilsObserver` will then be notified as soon as a beacon has been detected.
+For example: The `BeaconReceiver` extends `SoutilsObservable` which wraps a thread that continously listens for incomming beacons (UDP messages).
+Every registered `SoutilsObserver` will be notified as soon as a beacon has been detected.

 Implementing the `SoutilsObserver` interface, and by registering to a `SoutilsObservable` is really all you need to do apart from starting the `SoutilsObserver` thread.

 License
 --------